 Now before we install VMM, we need to add the domain account for the VMM service as a member of the local Administrators group on the VMM server.
-Open Windows PowerShell and type the following command (make sure to update the domain name and account):
+Open Windows PowerShell and type the following command (make sure to update the domain name and service account):

-Net localgroup Administrators VIRT\vmmsvc /add Get-LocalGroupMember Administrators
+Net localgroup Administrators domain\vmmsvc /add Get-LocalGroupMember Administrators

 You can use the same script below whether the SQL Server instance is installed on the VMM server or on a remote server.